 This is the natural state of tooth, and this shape, color and relative proportions are about what dentists aim to replace with artificial materials whenever the natural crowns of the teeth are deficient in some way.Our Dentist is well trained in crown and bridge treatment in Coimbatore and we are located at Trichy Road in Ramanathapuram.

-A bridge is an instrument permanently fixed in the mouth to replace missing teeth.
+A bridge is a fixed dental restoration or a fixed dental prosthesis in the mouth to replace missing teeth.
 It uses remaining teeth to support the new artificial tooth or teeth.
 A conventional fixed bridge consists of crowns that are fixed to the teeth on either side of the missing teeth and false teeth are rigidly attached to these crowns.

 Dental crowns (also sometimes mentioned as ‘dental caps’ or ‘tooth caps’) cover over and encase the tooth on which they are cemented.
 Dentists use crowns when replacing broken or decayed teeth, as a way to strengthen teeth and as method to improve the cosmetic appearance of a tooth.